robdyke/dotfiles/README.md

 remastered xubuntu LiveCD with dotfiles preinstalled.
 I use this preconfigured with `./install-naggie.sh` to allow me to start using new or foreign PCs immediately.

+# Mode of operation

+Dotfiles can provision a fresh install of an OS, or build a live/install CD.

+1. `bootstrap` -- Installs git and ensures the repository exists.
+Detects platform and executes all of the next steps:
+1. `install-dependencies` -- Installs dependencies for the given platform
+1. `system-configuration` -- Configures global system settings for all users for the given platform
+1. `user-configuration` -- Installs generic user-specific configuration.
+No root required from now on.
+1. `user-configuration-naggie` -- Patches user configuration with configuration specific to my identity

+If building a live/install CD, the script with enter a chroot environment and then begin this process.